Legal framework

 The EOS Committee

-The National Intelligence Service (NIS)
+The Norwegian Intelligence Service (NIS)

 The Norwegian Police Security Service (PST)